cipher982/cipher982/README.md

 **What makes this unique?** Rather than just showing finished work (commits), this dashboard reveals the actual building process through:
 - Real-time AI collaboration metrics
 - Parallel development across multiple projects
-- Deep problem-solving sessions (avg 343 turns/session)
+- Vibe coding sessions (avg 416 turns/session)
+- And it was just fun to build! 😊

 ## 🛠️ Current Stack